camisatx/RoboticsND/projects/deep_learning/README.md

 CNNs and FCNs both have an encoder section compromised of regular convolutions, however, instead of a final fully connected layer, FCNs have a 1x1 convolution layer and a decoder section made of reversed convolution layers.
 This means the FCNs are assembled with all layers being convolutional layers.

+#### Encoder

+The encoder section is comprised of one or more encoder blocks, each of which includes a separable convolution layer.

+Separable convolution layers are a convolution technique for increasing model performance by reducing the number of parameters in each convolution.
+Put simply, this is achieved by performing a spatial convolution while keeping the channels separate, followed with a depthwise convolution.
+Instead of traversing the each input channel by each output channel and kernel, separable convolutions traverse the input channels with only the kernel, then traverse each of those feature maps with a 1x1 convolution for each output layer, before adding the two together.
+This technique allows for the efficient use of parameters.

+Each encoder layer allows the model to gain a better understanding of the shapes in the image.
+For example, the first layer is able to discern very basic characteristics in the image, such as lines, hues and brightness.
+The next layer is able to identify shapes, such as squares, circles and curves.
+Each subsequent layer continues to build more insight into the image.
+However, although each layer is able to gain a better understanding of the image, more layers increase the computation time when training the model.

 #### 1x1 Convolution Layer

 By using a 1x1 convolution layer, the network is able to retain spatial information from the encoder.
 When using a fully connected layer, the data is flattened, retaining only 2 dimensions of information.
-Flattening the data like this is useful for classification, however, the model needs to be able to classify each pixel in the image, which is were FCNs shine.
+Flattening the data like this is useful for classification, however, the model needs to be able to classify each pixel in the image.
+1x1 convolution layers allow the network to retain this location information.

+An additional benefit of 1x1 convolutions is that they are an efficient approach for adding extra depth to the model.

 The 1x1 convolution layer is simply a regular convolution, with a kernel and stride of 1.